Gunman at large after UnitedHealthcare CEO fatally shot in ‘brazen targeted attack,’ police say

 By John Miller, Amanda Musa, Rebekah Riess, David Goldman and Brynn Gingras, CNN

-New York (CNN) — UnitedHealthcare CEO Brian Thompson was shot and killed in Midtown Manhattan Wednesday morning in a “brazen, targeted attack” as he walked toward the company’s annual investor conference, New York police said.
-The gunman remains on the loose.
+New York (CNN) — UnitedHealthcare CEO Brian Thompson was shot and killed in Midtown Manhattan Wednesday morning in a “brazen, targeted attack” as he walked toward the hotel hosting the company’s annual investor conference, New York police said.

+The gunman is on the loose.
+But the assailant may have dropped some vital clues while fleeing, according to police officials who spoke on condition of anonymity because of the ongoing nature of the investigation.

-Shortly before 7 a.m., a gunman, masked in the freezing temperatures, “was lying in wait” before opening fire on Thompson, according to NYPD commissioner Jessica Tisch.
+Shortly before 7 a.m., a gunman, masked in the freezing temperatures, “was lying in wait” before opening fire on Thompson outside the Hilton Midtown, according to NYPD commissioner Jessica Tisch.

-“Many people passed the suspect, but he appeared to wait for his intended target,” she said.
+“Many people passed the suspect, but he appeared to wait for his intended target,” she said at a news conference Wednesday.
 “I want to be clear: At this time, every indication is that this was a premeditated, preplanned, targeted attack.”

 The gunman approached Thompson from behind and shot him at least once in the back and once in the right calf, Tisch said.
 Responding emergency workers took Thompson to Mount Sinai West in critical condition, where he was pronounced dead at 7:12 a.m.